 - Understand that adapting to change is not technical but attitudinal.
 Change is not an intellectual issue but one that strikes at who you are.

-- Recognize that before we can embrace the way things will be, we may go through a process of grieving, and of letting go of the way things used to be.
+- Recognise that before we can embrace the way things will be, we may go through a process of grieving, and of letting go of the way things used to be.

 - See change as an opportunity for self-motivation and innovation.